MA Multi-Disciplinary Printmaking

 Awards and scholarships

 We are incredibly proud of our students and their achievements both during their time at UWE and post-graduation.
 Many are nominated for, and some go on to win, prestigious awards such as the Craft Council Hot House 4 and 5, a competition for all makers in the UK, and the Royal Society of Painter Printmakers Prize.
 Others are awarded Arts Council grants, bursaries and scholarships both locally and nationally both during and following the completion of their degree, including the Peter Reddick bursary at Spike Print in Bristol.

 UWE is also pleased to offer prospective MA students the highly competitive 3D3 Masters Scholarship, an AHRC funded collaboration with Falmouth University and Plymouth University to train a new generation of interdisciplinary practitioner-researchers.

-The course is delivered by staff from the Centre for Fine Print Research with regular contributions from other CFPR staff, visiting lecturers and alumni.
+The course is delivered by staff from the Centre for Print Research with regular contributions from other CFPR staff, visiting lecturers and alumni.

 A mutually beneficial relationship exists between research staff at the CFPR and MA Printmaking students, with current student internships including artists' books, laser cutting and digital print.

-The Centre for Fine Print Research has been working with staff and MA Print students for almost three decades, to produce an annual show of limited edition prints.
+The Centre for Print Research has been working with staff and MA Print students for almost three decades, to produce an annual show of limited edition prints.

 Careers / Further study